How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 The best way to use this method is to pick categories that you have difficulties with.
 In addition to envelopes, you may also use small accordion folders.

-- It is easy to stick to this technique
+- It is easy to stick to this method

 - It helps you stay loyal to your budget